elisa-tech/wg-aerospace/meeting-minutes/ELISA-AeroWG-Meeting-20260108.md

    - Some uses will not allow “unknown” or foreign contributors

 ## Tasks until next meeting

+- Fix invites as Jan/Feb are mixed up with an extra week.

 ### Interest in ISO26262 vs DO-330 tool certification (presentation in Jan / Feb)?